 So, What are beliefs?
 Beliefs are a collection of interpretations and feelings based upon our painful or pleasurable past experiences – there are either limiting beliefs or empowering beliefs.
-The challenge is, many of us don’t consciously decide what to believe in.
-Consequently once we feel strong about a specific belief, we seek experiences to validate it; hence our beliefs become our truths.
+The challenge is that many of us don’t consciously decide what to believe in.
+Consequently once we feel strong about a specific belief we seek experiences to validate it; hence our beliefs become our truths.

-Let’s say, for example – that my father abandoned my family when I was a child, then I become an abandonment waiting to happen because I attract experiences that validate the limiting belief I created about those past experiences.
+Let’s say, for example – that my father abandoned my family when I was a child.
+When I grow up I begin to fear being abandoned.
+Thus, I become an abandonment waiting to happen because I attract experiences that validate the limiting belief I have about being abandoned.
 I then begin to unconsciously attract relationships that confirm my abandonment belief, thus seeking partners who abandon me or who are emotionally unavailable.
 But, what happens if I come across a partner who doesn’t abandon me or who isn’t emotionally unavailable?
 The outcome would likely be the same, except I would be the one to abandon my partner or emotionally withdraw from them in order to recreate and confirm my abandonment belief, thus sabotaging the relationship – so that my belief not only prevails, it holds true.

 When we enter a new relationship we come into the relationship with two types of beliefs: limiting beliefs and empowering beliefs: